bredelings/MCON/mcon.rst

   10,1.1,2.2,3.3,0.3,0.7
   20,1.2,2.3,3.1,0.4,0.6

-Such a translation will only work when each sample line contains the same fields, and each field has the same structure.
+Such a translation leaves out fields (e.g. "y") whose structure changes over time.

 Header
 ------
-The header line can contain the following fields.
+The header line can contain the following keys:

 1. "version": string
 2. "fields": array of string
 3. "nested": boolean

 The "fields" attribute in the header line specifies the order of fields when translated to a table-based format such as CSV or TSV.
-Any fields not mentioned in the fields attribute occur after all the mentioned fields.
+Any fields not mentioned in the "fields" attribute occur after all the mentioned fields.
 The can occur in any order.

 Unnested
 --------
-The (key,value) pairs in unnested JSON object represents (field,value) pairs directly.
+The (key,value) pairs in unnested JSON object directly represent (field,value) pairs.

 Nested
 ------